GUIDE TO AUTHORS

 In results, present data in only one of the following: text, table, or figure.
 Results should preferably have no more than five illustrations (tables and/or figures).
 Do not use tables or figures to present data that can be more concisely stated in the text.
 Mathematical equations and relations should be numbered in the following manner:

 Chemical structures should be numbered in the following manner:

-Discussion should interpret results in relation to previously published work.
+The discussion should interpret results in relation to previously published work.
 Do not repeat results or reiterate the introduction.
-Discussion should incorporate summary of conclusions.
+The discussion should incorporate the summary of conclusions.

 Acknowledgments should be brief and are placed under a separate heading immediately before References.
-Acknowledge any financial support for the work being published and personal assistance.
+Acknowledge any financial support for the work being published and personnel assistance.

-Each Appendix sub-section must be labeled with Roman numerals (i.e., Appendix I, Appendix II, etc.).
-Tables must be sequentially listed before figures (i.e., Table 1, Table 2, ... , Figure 1, Figure 2, etc.).
-After the Acknowledgment section, a Note on Appendices section may be included stating the following: "The complete appendices section of the study is accessible at http://philjournsci.dost.gov.ph"
+Each Appendix sub-section must be labeled with Roman numerals (i.e. Appendix I, Appendix II, etc.).
+Tables must be sequentially listed before figures (i.e. Table 1, Table 2, ..., Figure 1, Figure 2, etc.).
+After the Acknowledgment section, a Note on Appendices section may be included stating the following: "The complete appendices section of the study is accessible at https://philjournsci.dost.gov.ph"

 References.
 Only published papers are included in the reference list.
 References should be listed in alphabetical order in the following form:

 MATTHEWS RE.
 1982.
 Classification and nomenclature of viruses.
 Intervirology 17(1): 1–199.

 MOJICA ERE.
 2007.
 Copper oxide as mediator for the amperometric determination of hydrogen peroxide.
 Philipp J Sci 136(1): 25–32.